catay/OneVsOne/README.txt

 Plugin command Line:
 ====================

- -loadplugin PLUGINNAME[,<lifes>,<filetologscores>]
+ -loadplugin PLUGINNAME[,<lives>,<filetologscores>]

- parm 1 => the amount of lifes each player has parm 2 => the filename where the scores will be logged
+ parm 1 => the amount of lives each player has parm 2 => the filename where the scores will be logged

- If only parm 1 (lifes) is provided , the scores will will be logged at debug level 2.
+ If only parm 1 (lives) is provided , the scores will will be logged at debug level 2.

- If no parameters are provided, 'lifes' will default on 10 and the scores will be logged at debug level 2.
+ If no parameters are provided, 'lives' will default on 10 and the scores will be logged at debug level 2.

  Example:   -loadplugin <path>/OneVsOne,5,/tmp/1vs1.log